elsevierlabs/OA-STM-Corpus/README.md

 Elsevier currently has about 12 million articles in a wide range of disciplines.
 About 600,000 of those are *free to read* articles.
 The published PDF
 version of those articles can be freely downloaded from ScienceDirect for reading.
-(Instructions will be given below.)
 Of those articles, about 15,000 have a *CC-BY license* which lets you redistribute the PDF, make commercial use of the content, and prepare derivative works.
 Just don't claim the papers as your work unless you are one of the authors.
 The *corpus* is 110 articles selected from those 15,000.
+They come from 10 domains that are most-published.
 For the corpus we provide the XML source for the article, as well as various other versions of the text such as the SimpleText format and the various annotated versions.
 The *default test set* is 10 articles from the 110, one per domain.